What’s the Difference Between a Qualified Interpreter and a Certified Interpreter?

 This field is for validation purposes and should be left unchanged.

-Interpreting is all about words—what they mean and how we ensure we get the meaning right when we interpret.
-The words we choose to describe our profession to potential clients and ourselves matter.
+Interpreting is all about words—what they mean and how we ensure we get the meaning right whenever we interpret them.
+The words we choose to describe our profession to potential clients and ourselves matter, and in this case, knowing the difference between a certified interpreter and a qualified interpreter matters.
+If you wish to learn why, then you’ve come to the right place.

 Certified Interpreter

-Let’s start with the term, “certified interpreter.”
-This term implies that the interpreter passed an exam or evaluation process by a recognized governmental or professional organization showing interpreting competence in at least two languages.
+Let’s start with the term “certified interpreter.”
+This term implies that the interpreter passed an exam or evaluation process by a recognized governmental or professional organization, proving interpreting competence in at least two languages.
 The certification exam itself has been validated as effectively testing interpreting knowledge and skills.

-Currently, in the United States, there are validated certification exams for medical and legal interpreting, and general and specialized certifications for sign language interpreters.
+Currently, in the United States, there are validated certification exams for medical and legal interpreting, as well as general and specialized certifications for sign language interpreters.

 A Shortage of Available Certifications around the Globe